gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Need to consume locally and between projects and between builds.
 - Need to infer the default variant.

+# Milestone 2

+## Allow a binary to be defined that is not part of a component

+- Allow native binary instances to be added manually.
+- Change `NativeBinary` so that not every binary has an associated component.

+### Test cases

+- Can define a standalone executable, shared library or static library binary, and the appropriate tasks are created and configured appropriately.
+- Can define and configure standalone compile and link tasks.

-# Build a native component using multiple tool chains
+## Build a native component using multiple tool chains

 This story adds support for building a native component using multiple tool chains.
 Each variant may have a tool chain associated with it.

-## Open issues
+### Open issues

 - Reasonable behaviour when no tool chains are available on the current machine.
-- Allow the C++ compiler and linker executables for a toolchain to be specified.
+- Allow the C++ compiler executable for a toolchain to be specified.
+- Allow the C compiler executable for a toolchain to be specified.
+- Allow the linker and library archiver for a toolchain to be specified.
+- Allow the assembler for a toolchain to be specified.
 - Need to be able to build for a single toolchain or all available toolchains.
 - Need separate compiler, linker and assembler options for each toolchain.
 - Need shared compiler, linker and assembler options for all toolchains.
 - Need to consume locally and between projects and between builds.
 - Need to discover the available tool chains.

-## Tests
+### Tests

 - Build on windows using visual c++ and gcc.

-# Build a native component for multiple architectures
+## Build a native component for multiple architectures

 This story adds support for building a component for multiple architectures.
 Introduce the concept of a platform, and each variant may have a platform associated with it.

-## Open issues
+### Open issues

 - Need to be able to build for a single architecture or all available architectures.
 - Need to discover which architectures a tool chain can build for.